shifumin/google-calendar-tools-ruby/README.md

    - Outputs structured JSON with calendar and event information
    - Automatically refreshes the access token when it expires

+3. **Creating Events** (`google_calendar_creator.rb`):
+   - Loads credentials from environment variables (via mise)
+   - Uses the saved refresh token to get a short-lived access token
+   - Creates a new event using Events API
+   - Outputs structured JSON with the created event information
+   - Automatically refreshes the access token when it expires

 This approach is more secure than service accounts for personal calendars and follows Google's best practices.

 ## Use Cases

-This script is designed for:
+This toolkit is designed for:
-- **AI agents** that need to access calendar information programmatically
+- **AI agents** that need to access and manage calendar information programmatically
-- **Automation scripts** that process calendar events
+- **Automation scripts** that process or create calendar events
 - **Data analysis** of calendar patterns
 - **Integration** with other tools and services